 Many U.K. American Express cards do have annual fees, and this card is one of them.
 It carries an annual fee of £140, though fortunately, this annual fee is waived for the first year.

-If you apply for and are approved for the Preferred Rewards Gold Card, as an eligible new cardmember, you’ll earn an elevated 20,000 Membership Rewards points after spending £3,000 in the first three months.
-This elevated offer replaces the usual 10,000-point welcome bonus.
-The 20,000-point offer ends 29 June 2020 and terms apply.
+If you apply for and are approved for the Preferred Rewards Gold Card, as an eligible new cardmember, you’ll earn 10,000 Membership Rewards points after spending £3,000 on the card in the first six months.

 If you already hold an American Express card in the U.K., be sure to note the Amex restrictions on welcome bonuses.